HaomingChen1998/Portfolio-Project/Learning Note/Machine Learning & Statistics/GeoLift/README.md

     - Get a good estimate of the budget needed to run the test.
     - Determine which is the Minimum Detectable Effect to obtain significant results.
     - Align expectations.
+5. GeoLiftMarketSelection() : a function that find which are the best combinations of test and control locations for the experiment.